 Select a an exam type

-Students need a good honours degree with a significant proportion in History.
+A good honours degree (usually a 2:2 or above) with a significant proportion in History.
 Please note that applicants with third-class honours degrees will be considered on an individual basis, and normally only if applicants have additional qualifications and/or significant relevant professional experience.
 GCSE Grade 4 (or C or accepted equivalent) in English Language or English Literature and Mathematics.
-In addition to the above essential entry requirements, successful applicants also tend to have: Advanced level qualifications (or equivalent) in History, Experience of observing the teaching in a secondary school in this country.
+If you do not already have the appropriate GCSEs, or if you are unable to provide proof of your grades, please refer to the GCSE Equivalency information below.
+The ability to read effectively and communicate clearly and accurately in spoken and written standard English.
+Suitable personal and intellectual qualities required for teaching in secondary schools.
+Applicants also need to demonstrate the commitment, attitudes and values appropriate to those of a secondary teacher and the potential to train as a teacher.
+Strong applicants often have experience in secondary schools, but this is not a requirement.

 Students living in